On this page:

 About the program

-Our equal places is a program led by Geographic Names Victoria (GNV) to help increase diversity and equality in commemorative place naming in Victoria.
+The Our equal places program, led by Geographic Names Victoria (GNV), is working to make commemorative place names in Victoria more diverse and inclusive.

-Over the next 3 years there will be more than 6,000 new places to name in Victoria.
-This includes roads, streets, suburbs, and features such as parks, schools and buildings.
-Based on current trends, approximately a quarter of these names will be commemorative names.
+From 2024 to 2027, more than 6,000 new places in Victoria will need names, including roads, parks, schools and buildings.
+Around a quarter of these will be commemorative names.

 Remember a local – Name a place